-The UNC American Sign Language-English Interpretation (ASLEI) program is an accredited, 11—semester, baccalaureate degree program that prepares you to provide competent interpreting services for individuals who are deaf and use ASL as their primary means of communication and for individuals who are not deaf and do not know sign language.
-You may choose either the national online program (with summer onsite requirements), or the Denver face to face program where courses are offered late afternoon, evenings and weekends.
+The American Sign Language English Interpretation (ASLEI) Bachelor of Arts program is an accredited bachelor's degree program that prepares you to provide competent interpreting services between individuals who are deaf and use ASL as their primary means of communication and individuals who are not deaf and do not know sign language.

 The ASLEI program addresses 34 competencies distributed over five domains necessary to become a competent and autonomous practitioner.
 The ASLEI program is based on the newest research available with input from multiple, expert sources.
 The degree has been designed for the purpose of preparing confident interpreter candidates who can achieve national certification and enter the profession as a competent practitioner.